PeakFiction/PipBoy/README.md

 In summary, XML is a highly customizable and extensible format suitable for structured data exchange, JSON is a lightweight and easy-to-parse format often used for web APIs, and HTML is primarily employed for structuring and presenting content on the web but can also include JSON or XML data within web pages.
 The choice of format depends on the specific requirements of data delivery and the intended use case.

 ##  Why is JSON often used in data exchange between modern web applications?
+JSON (JavaScript Object Notation) is often used in data exchange between modern web applications for several key reasons:

+1. Human-Readable Format: JSON is a human-readable format, making it easy for developers to work with and debug.
+Its structure resembles JavaScript objects, which are widely used in web development, making it familiar to many developers.

+2. Lightweight: JSON is a lightweight data interchange format.
+It doesn't include a lot of unnecessary characters, which means it reduces the data transfer overhead, making it efficient for transmitting data over networks, especially in situations where bandwidth is limited or costly.

+3. Language Agnostic: JSON is not tied to any particular programming language.
+It can be used with virtually any modern programming language because parsers and libraries for JSON are readily available for most programming languages.
+This language-agnostic nature makes it a popular choice for web services that need to communicate with different technologies.

+4. Wide Support: JSON is supported by a wide range of programming languages, databases, and tools.
+Most modern web development frameworks and libraries include built-in support for working with JSON, simplifying the process of encoding and decoding data.

+5. Easy to Convert: JSON can be easily converted to and from native data structures in most programming languages.
+This makes it straightforward to serialize data on the server, transmit it to a client, and deserialize it for use in the client-side code.

+6. JavaScript Integration: Since JSON's syntax is based on JavaScript object notation, it can be directly consumed by JavaScript on the client-side, making it a natural choice for AJAX requests and data manipulation in web applications.

+7. Standardized: JSON is an open standard specified by RFC 8259, which means there are clear guidelines for its structure and usage.
+This standardization ensures that JSON data can be reliably exchanged between different systems.

+8. Security: JSON is considered safer than other data interchange formats like XML, which can carry security vulnerabilities such as entity expansion attacks.
+JSON does not support entities or complex structures like XML, reducing the risk of security issues.

+9. Web APIs: Many web services and APIs use JSON as their preferred format for exchanging data due to its efficiency and compatibility with web technologies.
+This makes it easy for developers to integrate data from different sources into their web applications.

+In summary, JSON's simplicity, efficiency, wide support, and human-readability make it a popular choice for data exchange between modern web applications, enabling seamless communication between various components of web-based systems.

 ##  Explain how you implemented the checklist above step-by-step (not just following the tutorial).